8xFF/atm0s-media-server/docs/intergration.md

-# Intergration
+# Integration

-We support intergration with other system by:
+We support integration with other systems through the following methods:

-- Token generate logic and client SDK.
+- Token generation logic and client SDK.
-- HTTP API: for manage, kick, make call ..
+- HTTP API: for managing, kicking, and making calls.
-- Handle events over message queue, currently only Nats is support but it can easy to add more type.
+- Handling events over a message queue.
+Currently, only Nats is supported, but it can easily be expanded to support more types.
-- Handle SIP intergrate with Hooks: Auth, Register, Unregister, Invite
+- Handling SIP integration with Hooks: Auth, Register, Unregister, and Invite.